Is it obligatory that a Jewish woman cover her head in synagogue?

 With the upcoming Rosh Hashana and Yom Kippur high holidays, when Jews all over the world attend synagogue services for these period of celebrations over a month, you'll find many women wear a kippah.

-Which leads us to my cousin Betty.
+This leads us to my cousin Betty.

 Betty has been sewing her keppi covers for women as a past time hobby for years.
 She belongs to a conservative synagogue in the suburbs of Los Angeles, where they encourage the ladies to cover their hair during services.